We Are Workers’ Lawyers.

 What does “per stirpes” distribution mean in Iowa?

-Children from another person:
+When there are children from another person:

-• Spouse gets at least the first $50,000.00 after all debts are paid.
+• The spouse gets at least the first $50,000.00 after all debts are paid.

 What is exempt property?